roman-milk/roman-milk.github.io/office-girls.md

  With his penis bouncing before him their eyes followed it as though mesmerised by a snake.
 If he stepped any closer it would tap Katrina on the forehead.
 Placing bags before them he said.
 "Here's your clothes for the weekend.
 Get showered and changed then back down here.
 Quickly, come on, move."
 They reached for the bags and struggled to their feet almost as stiff as he was.

  Katrina realised the significance of what he had just said.
 They were in for a session lasting the weekend, the whole weekend.
 After this last humiliation could it get any worse?
 With a shudder she knew it could and would.
-Report_Story #1